Differences, inequalities and the politics of law

 For attending students, learning will be promoted through lectures, discussion, and individual reading of assigned material.

-Attending students will be required to write two short position papers (2000/3000 words long) defending their personal positions on two topics chosen from a list provided by the teacher.
+Attending students will be required to write a position paper (1500/3000 words long) defending their personal positions on a topic of their choice.

-Non-attending student should prepare for the exam through the individual reading of assigned material.
+Non-attending students should prepare for the exam through the individual reading of assigned material.

 Materiale di riferimento